DougBurke/sherpa/docs/plots/backends.rst

    are initialized.
 A different backend might not understand all those parameters.

-   In particular, that chnging the backend might not work for plot functions in Sherpa's UI layer such as `sherpa.astro.ui.plot_data` because those work with objects underneath that are not updated when the plotting backend is changed.
+   In particular, Sherpa's UI layer (which contains functions such as `sherpa.astro.ui.plot_data`) keeps a reference to specific plot objects.
+   Changing the backend by itself will not change those references, and thus those function might not work with a new backend.

 After the initial import, the backend can be changed by loading one of the plotting backends shipped with sherpa (or any other module that